al-roberts-computing/llm-handler-with-logging/README.md

 ## Setup 🛠️
 Download the repository, then install the Python requirements using `pip install -r requirements.txt`.
 ## Making an API call 📞
 `__main__.py` contains some example code to run the application.
-To run the package, you can execute `python -m custom-llm-handler` Any logs are saved to **llm_logs.txt** in the current running directory.
+To run the package, you can execute `python -m llm-handler-with-logging-main` Any logs are saved to **llm_logs.txt** in the current running directory.
 The custom logging approach was done using a factory-singleton design pattern method, just to add an extra interesting coding method.
 If you save the model history, it will be saved to **model_history.json**.